 References are used to indicate the works mentioned in the text but the bibliography, placed at the end of the thesis, will not only provide the necessary details of cited work but also other works that have been useful in the student’s study, even if they are not explicitly cited in the text.

 Building a thesis begins with surveying the relevant literature in the field of study and it is important to adopt, at the beginning, a useful method for recording the student’s reading.
 Endnote software for managing bibliographic references is available on all open access PCs across campus, and training is offered by the Library.
-A personal copy of the Endnote software for home use can be bought at a reduced price.
-Information on how to obtain this software is available from the IT Support office in the Library and Information Centre.

 Any reference to a web-based source must include the web address (full path) and the date of last access.